Franck-Dernoncourt/Stack-Exchange-Image-Dataset/README.md

 Over 99% of the files are below 2 MiB, since that's the upload [limit](https://meta.stackexchange.com/q/261925/178179) on SE, however a few files are [above](https://meta.stackexchange.com/q/395755/178179) 2 MiB.
 They can be found with this [command](https://stackoverflow.com/a/23925366/395857).

-Plot by creation date: TODO.

-Plot by file size: TODO.

 # Citation